andrew-shc/Cookie-Island/README.md

 # Cookie Island
-A 2D game based off Terreria and Minecraft.
+A 2D game based off Terraria and Minecraft.
+This game is a survival gameplay and no creative mode.
+This game will include a special mode

 ### Project Bulletin Board
-- Fixing with the picture issue
-- Project has already started
+- Will add Collision (System 1.0)

 ### Requirements
-- If you can run .exe file
+- Only if you can run .exe file
-- NOTE: Too early to test hardware requirements

 ### How to run
 - Run the .exe file (debug)

 ### How to play
 - Press WASD to move

-### Version name convention
-version_stage major.minor[.build]